 - 8.1 The school and the local authority would encourage an individual to raise a concern internally in order to deal with the matter and remove or reduce any risk.
 However if an individual has raised a concern internally and feels that this has not been dealt with satisfactorily or feels that the concern needs to be raised directly with an external body, such as a regulator, you are advised to seek advice before reporting a concern externally.
 The independent whistleblowing charity, Protect, operates a confidential helpline to provide confidential advice, free of charge to anyone concerned about wrongdoing at work; telephone 020 3117 2520 or email whistle@protect-advice.org.uk - 8.2 The following list provides details of, external organisations that you may wish to contact.
-Alternatively, you may wish to refer to the list of prescribed people and bodies contained within the document, 'Blowing the Whistle to a prescribed Person' which can be found at the following web address: www.gov.uk/https://www.gov.uk/government/uploads/system/uploads/attachme nt_data/file/183340/11-641-blowing-the-whistle-to-a-prescribed-person.pdf

 The Information The Office of the Information Commissioner

 Commissioner Wycliffe House, Water Lane

 Wilmslow, Cheshire

 SK9 5AF

 Tel: 0303 123 1113

 Email: casework@ico.org.uk

 Website: www.ico.org.uk

-Grant Thornton UK LLP Royal Liver Building

-(External Auditor to LCC as Liverpool

-appointed by Public Sector L3 1PS

-Audit Appointments Limited) Tel: 0151 224 7200

-Email: enquiries.general@uk.gt.com

-Website: www.grantthornton.co.uk

-The Comptroller and Auditor The Comptroller and Auditor General

-General National Audit Office

-157-197 Buckingham Palace Road

-London

-SW1W 9SP